Pharmaceutical Benefits Scheme (PBS) Safety Net

 - download and complete a Patient claim for refund Pharmaceutical Benefits Scheme (PBS) form

-PBS Safety Net family
+PBS Safety Net for families

-A family comprises of:
+A family is:

 - a single person with dependent children

-PBS Safety Net 20 day rule
+The PBS Safety Net early supply rule

 Department of Human Services